 In step 9, you create credentials for the PSDirect VM inside the HV1 VM, producing no output.

-In step 10, you enter an interactive session on PSDirect from the remoting session on HV1.
+In step 10, you enter an interactive session to PSDirect from the remoting session on HV1.
 Inside that session, you run the HOSTNAME.EXE command, which produces output like this: